MakieOrg/Website/src/blogposts/v0.23.0/post.md

 ### Anisotropic marker rendering in GLMakie & WGLMakie

-Rendering scatter markers (or text) with anisotropic `markersize` (or fontsize), e.g. `markersize = Vec2f(10, 50)`, used to result in blurred or pixelated edges in WGLMakie and GLMakie.
+Rendering scatter markers (or text) with anisotropic `markersize` (or fontsize), e.g., `markersize = Vec2f(10, 50)`, used to result in blurred or pixelated edges in WGLMakie and GLMakie.
 The reason for this is that the signed distance fields representing markers (characters) are generated at a different aspect ratio.
-We now added a correction for this in shaders, which greatly reduces the blurring/pixelation:
+We have now added a correction for this in shaders, which greatly reduces the blurring/pixelation:

 ```julia
 # no-eval